 The study will be advertised on the University of Adelaide website.
 Health-related organizations and patient forums popularly accessed by patients with chronic pain will be approached for advertising the survey-both within Australia and internationally-using the networks of the study authors.
-Invitation for the study will inform the interested participants of our inclusion and exclusion criteria and assure potential participants of anonymity (no personal information will be collected during any stage of the survey) and voluntary participation.
-No direct contact will be established with potential participants.
+Invitation for the study will inform the interested participants of our inclusion and exclusion criteria and assure potential participants of anonymity (no personal information will be collected during any stage of the survey) and voluntary participants.